rksoni5967/finance-data-analysis/README.md

 - **Account Behavior**: A significant portion of loan buyers had account balances above a certain threshold, indicating financial stability.
 - **Previous Engagement**: Customers who had responded positively to past campaigns had a higher conversion rate in this campaign.

-### Recommendations:
-1. **Target High-Value Customers**: Focus on customers with higher account balances and stable incomes for future campaigns.
-2. **Personalized Campaigns**: Segment the customer base by age, income, and previous interactions to create tailored marketing messages.
-3. **Leverage Customer History**: Customers who responded to previous campaigns should be prioritized for follow-ups as they have shown higher purchase likelihood.

 ## Repository Structure
-- `data/`: Contains cleaned datasets used for analysis.
+- `Bank_Personal_Loan_Modelling-checkpoint.csv`: Contains cleaned datasets used for analysis.
-- `notebooks/`: Jupyter notebooks showing the step-by-step data analysis.
+- `Loan_data.ipynb` : Jupyter notebooks showing the step-by-step data analysis.
-- `visualizations/`: Contains graphs and charts generated during the analysis.
 - `README.md`: Project overview and details.

 ## How to Use